AyeshaHakim/AYESHA_HAKIM_LIC_Coding/README.md

 Main Class is the entry point that invites user to enter a valid string, gives instructions, instantiate PalindromeClass and calls its three function.

-is_invalidString: checks whether the entered string is valid based on the given assumptions
+is_invalidString: checks whether the entered string is valid based on the given assumptions.

-is_palindrome: checks whether the enetered string is a palindrome
+is_palindrome: checks whether the enetered string is a palindrome.

-is_anagram: checks whether the enetered string is an anagram of a palindrome
+is_anagram: checks whether the enetered string is an anagram of a palindrome.

 The function also checks is the string is neither a palindrome, not an anagram and display the message.